lhcb/starterkit-lessons/12-add-tupletools.md

 >  - `TupleToolGeometry`, which stores the geometrical variables (IP, vertex position, etc) of the particle.
 >  - `TupleToolEventInfo`, which stores general information (event number, run number, GPS time, etc) of the event.

-In order to add a tool to `dtt`, we have to use the `addTupleTool` method of `DecayTreeTuple` (only available when we have `from DecayTreeTuple.Configuration import *` in our script), which adds the tool and returns it.
+In order to add `TupleTools` to `dtt`, we have to use the `addTupleTool` method of `DecayTreeTuple` (only available when we have `from DecayTreeTuple.Configuration import *` in our script).
+This method instantiates the tool, adds it to the list of tools to execute and returns it.
 For example, if we want to fill the tracking information of our particles, we can add the `TupleToolTrackInfo` tool in the following way:

 ```python
 track_tool = dtt.addTupleTool('TupleToolTrackInfo')
 ```

-Some tools accept some configuration parameters.
-For example, if we wanted further information from the tracks, such as the number of degrees of freedom of the track fit, we would have to turn on the verbose mode of the tool
+Some tools can be configured.
+For example, if we wanted further information from the tracks, such as the number of degrees of freedom of the track fit, we would have to turn on the verbose mode of the tool:

 ```python
 track_tool.Verbose = True